-Choosing the right mental health professional can seem like a monumental task, especially when there are so many different terms that may leave you confused.
+Choosing the right therapist or counselor can seem like a monumental task, especially when there are so many different terms that may leave you confused.
 Determining whether you’d like to see a counselor or a therapist requires that you understand what each type of provider does, who they typically see and the type of treatment they usually offer.
 In addition, the therapy that you are seeking may play a role in whether you see a counselor or a therapist, as well as whether you’ll need a prescription for medication.
 Read on to find out the main differences between these two practitioner types so you can decide which is the right fit for your specific mental health needs.

 Similarities Between Counselors and Therapists

 The terms “counselor” and “therapist” are frequently used interchangeably and usually because they do perform similar services.
 Both counselors and therapists are professionals who offer support, guidance and treatment for those with emotional, mental or behavioral concerns, as well as others who may simply need to talk with someone.
 Both professions often require education, training and licensing to provide care for patients.

 Who Do Counselors Treat?